STEM Learning Ecosystems Overview

 Initiative Goals

-- Build out a Community of Practice comprised of local, regional and state STEM Learning Ecosystems from across the country.
-Ecosystems will encompass preK-16 schools; community settings such as after-school and summer programs; institutions of higher education; STEM-expert organizations such as science centers, museums, corporations, intermediary and non-profit organizations or professional associations; businesses; funders; and informal experiences at home and in a variety of environments.
+• Build and nurture a Community of Practice comprised of local, regional and state STEM Learning Ecosystems from across the world.
+Ecosystems encompass preK-16 schools; community-based organizations, such as after-school and summer programs; institutions of higher education; STEM-expert organizations, such as science centers, museums, corporations, intermediary and non-profit organizations and professional associations; businesses; funders; and informal experiences at home and in a variety of environments.

-- Support communities in the design and cultivation of STEM Learning Ecosystems through expert coaching provided by TIES (Teaching Institute for Excellence in STEM).
+• Support communities in the design and cultivation of STEM Learning Ecosystems through expert coaching facilitated by TIES (Teaching Institute for Excellence in STEM).

 Initiative Approach